Skip to content

 get_class_name

-get_class_name(string: str) -> str
+get_class_name(name: str) -> str

 This function accepts a string and returns a variation of that string which is a PEP-8 compatible python class name.